 Your company website is at the forefront of your online presence.
-It’s often your opportunity to create a great first impression for your clients and get across the unique service or products that you offer to clients.
+It’s often your opportunity to create a great first impression for your clients and get across your unique service or products.

 There are many approaches when it comes to getting your website online, ranging from a static HTML website to platforms such as WordPress which offer additional usability and features.
 Different approaches come with their own advantages and disadvantages, so knowing which platform is best for your use case can help set your business up for online success.